crisisfighters/crisisfighters.org/content/must-read.md

     weight: 10
 ---

+# Must Reads

-Here you can get a sound overview on the latest science behind and the impact of the crisis.
+Get a sound overview on the latest science and the impact of the crisis.

 * To understand the climate crisis and where we are today, it’s worth understanding the timeline, the impact, where we are today and where we’ll most likely end up in a few decades.
 * We selected our recommendations from hundreds of texts about the crisis and suggest reading them in the given order.